Klest94/Bellatrex/ROADMAP.md

 - Added consistent local and Codecov coverage reporting and repaired release-facing links.
 - Standardized quick CI and development tooling on Python 3.12 while retaining the Python 3.10–3.14 release compatibility matrix.
-- Enforced Black, Ruff, and mypy in quick CI and added a headless tutorial smoke test.
+- Enforced Black, Ruff, and mypy in quick CI and on pull requests targeting `main`, and added a headless tutorial smoke test.

 ## Mid-term ideas (future releases)